๐Ÿซถ๐ŸฝPsychology of Language

 Self-Check Questions

-1. A student learning French achieves native-like pronunciation, while an adult learner with higher motivation does not.
+1. A child learning French achieves native-like pronunciation, while an adult learner with higher motivation does not.
 Which two factors best explain this difference, and how do they interact?

 2. Compare integrative motivation and instrumental motivation.
 Which predicts better long-term outcomes, and why might this be the case from a psychological perspective?

-3. An FRQ describes a learner who makes consistent word-order errors when speaking their second language.
+3. A learner makes consistent word-order errors when speaking their second language.
 Which factor is most relevant, and what type of transfer does this represent?

 4. How do metacognitive strategies differ from social strategies in language learning?
 Give an example of each and explain which aspect of acquisition each targets.